Jaymerist/ASP-CRUD-Clubs/README.md

 In order to run the files, the StarTED.bacpac file must be reverse engineered in Microsoft SQL or similar.

 Change the server path for "STDB" in StarTEDA02 > appsettings.json under "ConnectionStrings" to your local StarTED database.

+**Commit history is unavailable for this project as it was moved from a seperate directory.